Oftox/wikipedia-scraper/README.md

 Files "languages.txt" and "translations.txt" are supposed to be read by the program, and thereby not intended to be read or tampered with by users.

 ## Unimplemented Features
-  ꞏ  Download wikipedia articles to local computer.
+  ꞏ  Download wikipedia article to local without interface.

   ꞏ  Show related results to search.